Welcome to Ursa Major !

 Army: 5

-Significant power resides within this deck’s very large army of thirty two creatures.
-In terms of combat potential, I chose some because of abilities that would have a significant impact on my state of the battlefield (nine creatures), whereas others were chosen because they are powerful beaters by themselves (seven).
+Significant power resides within this deck’s very large army of thirty three creatures.
+In terms of combat potential, some have been chosen because of abilities that would have a significant impact on the state of the battlefield (nine creatures), whereas others were chosen because they are powerful beaters by themselves (seven).
 The remainder of creatures mostly have a utility, card-draw or ramping purpose.

 Commander: 5

-There’s a significant casting benefit to having Goreclaw around, as she cheapens a lot of my more powerful stuff.
+Having Goreclaw around provides the deck’s controller with a massive casting edge, as she cheapens lots of powerful stuff.
 Yet this deck contains so many resources that not having her around is in no way a true loss.

 Interaction: 2